October 26-28, 2024: Canadian Coast-to-Coast-to-Coast Weather Forecast - NetNewsLedger

 Toronto, Ontario

-October 26: Toronto is under partly cloudy skies, with a current temperature of 10°C. Winds are light from the northwest at 15 km/h, with a barometric pressure of 1010 hPa.
-Sunrise is at 7:46 AM, and sunset is at 6:12 PM.
+October 26: Toronto begins the day with partly cloudy skies and a temperature of 10°C. Winds are from the northwest at 10 km/h, with a barometric pressure of 1012 hPa.
+Sunrise is at 7:47 AM, and sunset is at 6:12 PM.

-October 27-28: Light showers will develop on Sunday, followed by clearing skies on Monday with highs of 12°C.
+October 27-28: Light rain is likely on Sunday evening, with temperatures cooling to 8°C. Monday will be mild with partly cloudy skies and highs of 13°C.

-Wardrobe Suggestion: Layered clothing and a light rain jacket will suit the cool, variable conditions.
+Wardrobe Suggestion: Layers and a light rain jacket will be ideal for the cool mornings and mild afternoons.

-Weather Trivia: Toronto’s earliest recorded October snowfall happened in 1910, with temperatures dipping to -1°C.
+Weather Trivia: Toronto’s October weather has seen some record highs, with 1971 reaching 30°C.

 Greater Sudbury, Ontario

-October 26: Greater Sudbury is experiencing cloudy skies with a current temperature of 2°C, and winds from the northwest at 10 km/h.
-Barometric pressure stands at 1014 hPa.
-Sunrise is at 7:53 AM, and sunset is at 6:13 PM.
+October 26: Greater Sudbury is under cloudy skies with a current temperature of 2°C. Winds are from the northwest at 15 km/h, and barometric pressure is 1014 hPa.
+Sunrise is at 7:55 AM, and sunset is at 6:14 PM.

-October 27-28: Saturday will bring light snow that will clear by Sunday afternoon.
-Temperatures will reach a high of 3°C, with overnight lows around -2°C.
+October 27-28: Saturday will bring light snow, clearing by Sunday morning.
+Highs will stay cool around 1-3°C, with lows near -2°C.

-Wardrobe Suggestion: A winter coat, gloves, and insulated boots will keep you comfortable as colder weather settles in.
+Wardrobe Suggestion: A winter coat, gloves, and boots will keep you warm as temperatures continue to fall.

-Weather Trivia: Sudbury saw its earliest snowfall on October 12, 2002, marking the beginning of an especially cold winter.
+Weather Trivia: Sudbury often sees its first snow by mid-October, with snow accumulating quickly as temperatures drop.

 Thunder Bay, Ontario

-October 26: Thunder Bay is starting the day with a mix of sun and clouds, and temperatures around 5°C. Winds are from the west at 20 km/h, and barometric pressure is 1016 hPa.
+October 26: Thunder Bay begins the day with clear skies and a temperature of -3°C, with winds from the west-southwest at 10 km/h.
+Barometric pressure is 102.9 kPa and rising.
 Sunrise is at 8:17 AM, and sunset is at 6:24 PM.

-October 27-28: Saturday will bring clear skies with highs reaching 9°C. Sunday and Monday will continue with sunny conditions and temperatures near 10°C.
+October 27-28: Sunny skies continue through Sunday, with highs around 10°C. Monday will see mild temperatures reaching 13°C with increasing clouds.

-Wardrobe Suggestion: A medium-weight jacket will keep you warm in the cooler mornings, but lighter layers will be comfortable in the afternoon sun.
+Wardrobe Suggestion: A warm jacket and gloves are needed for the chilly morning, with lighter layers by afternoon.

-Weather Trivia: Thunder Bay recorded its largest October snowfall in 1947, with 30 cm falling over a single day.
+Weather Trivia: Thunder Bay has seen its earliest measurable snowfall in October, with record lows dipping as low as -7°C.

 Manitoba Weather